Our Favorite Ways to Beat the Period Blues

 1. Give yourself time to rest

 Periods are exhausting.
 If all you want to do is sleep, letting yourself rest is one of the best things you can do.
-Taking a short nap is a nice place to start, but even if you can’t fall asleep, watching TV and eating your favorite snack is another relaxing way to recharge.
+Taking a short nap is a nice place to start, but even if you can’t fall asleep, watching TV and eating your favorite snack (We’re currently snacking on TCHO chocolate) is another relaxing way to recharge.

 2. Listen to audiobooks or podcasts